alenzamanyan/tensorflow-workshop/lesson-2/exercise-1.md

 ## Exercise 1: Getting ready for training

 ### Step 1:
-Create a TensorFlow constant with value 3.6.
+Create a tensorflow constant with value 3.6.
 Assign it to Python variable **input**.

 ### Step 2:
-Create a TensorFlow Variable with initial value 2.0.
+Create a tensorflow Variable with initial value 2.0.
 Store it in Python variable **weight** ([documentation](https://www.tensorflow.org/api_docs/python/tf/Variable)).

 ### Step 3:
 Multiply weight by input and store it in Python variable **output** ([documentation](https://www.tensorflow.org/api_docs/python/tf/matmul)).